MicrosoftDocs/win32/desktop-src/DirectWrite/idwritefontface-getgdicompatiblemetrics.md

 ---
 title: IDWriteFontFace GetGdiCompatibleMetrics method
 description: Obtains design units and common metrics for the font face.
-These metrics are applicable to all the glyphs within a fontface and are used by applications for layout calculations. ms.assetid: '9e132ec0-64cb-4681-b079-02a0047badd5'
+These metrics are applicable to all the glyphs within a fontface and are used by applications for layout calculations. ms.assetid: 9e132ec0-64cb-4681-b079-02a0047badd5
+keywords:
+- GetGdiCompatibleMetrics method Direct Write
-keywords: ["GetGdiCompatibleMetrics method Direct Write", "GetGdiCompatibleMetrics method Direct Write , IDWriteFontFace interface", "IDWriteFontFace interface Direct Write , GetGdiCompatibleMetrics method"]
+- GetGdiCompatibleMetrics method Direct Write , IDWriteFontFace interface
+- IDWriteFontFace interface Direct Write , GetGdiCompatibleMetrics method
 topic_type:
 - apiref
 api_name: